Toronto All-Star Big Band will play Venice

-VENICE — Music lovers will not want to miss the Toronto All-Star Big Band’s visit to Venice this month.
+Music lovers will not want to miss the Toronto All-Star Big Band’s visit to Venice.

 The band will perform at the Venice Performing Arts Center on Sunday, Jan.
-26. The band’s concert, “Glenn Miller on Film,” is dedicated to the genius of Glenn Miller with songs performed in the films “Sun Valley Serenade” and “Orchestra Wives” and includes tunes from the “Glenn Miller Story.”
+26. The band’s concert, “Glenn Miller on Film,” is dedicated to the genius of Glenn Miller, with songs performed in the films “Sun Valley Serenade” and “Orchestra Wives.”
+It includes tunes from “Glenn Miller Story.”

 The Toronto Big Band will capture the distinctive Glenn Miller sound at its absolute peak of popularity with hits like “Moonlight Serenade,” “In the Mood,” “Chattanooga Choo Choo,” “I’ve Got a Gal in Kalamazoo,” “American Patrol” and many more.